xsankar/DDPG_Continuous_Control/README.md

 ### Instructions

-Follow the instructions in `Proj2_v1.ipynb` to get started.
+Follow the instructions in `DDPG_CC.ipynb` to get started.

 * One can run the iPython notebook & train the agent (slow) or
 * use the iPython notebook to run a saved model (fast) or